Allen-Ho-0302/Baseball-Data-with-R/README.md

-practice baseball data with R
+Self practice with the book: "Baseball Data with R"